emilydong001/DH110/Assignments/Assignment03.md

 ## Reflection

 ### Key Insights from the Interview
-A few key points came up during the interview:

 :bulb: **The user wants the experience to feel personal, specific, and efficient.
 Detailed information needs to be presented clearly and relevantly.**
 * "Sometimes some people write something that you think, "Oh, it's so much detail", you know, and so hard to understand or some kind of requirement that you want to treat it is very difficult to do..."